memgonzales/linquiztics/README.md

 - **Controller:** <a href = "https://nodejs.org/en/">Node.js</a> as the server environment

 This web application is deployed on the cloud platform <a href = "https://dashboard.heroku.com/">Heroku</a>.
 Since Heroku has an ephemeral filesystem, <a href = "https://docs.mongodb.com/manual/core/gridfs/">GridFS</a> is used for the persistent storage of image and audio files.

+💡 UPDATE (12/22/2022): With the shutting down of free Heroku services, we have migrated to [Railway](https://railway.app/), another cloud PaaS.

 ## Dependencies
 This project uses the following dependencies, which can be installed via the <code>npm install</code> command: